 What is DEBUT?

 DEBUT is the abbreviation of Design by Biomedical Undergraduate Teams challenge, a competition that recognizes undergraduate excellence in biomedical design and innovation.
 DEBUT challenges teams of students in undergraduate biomedical education to solve real-world problems in healthcare.
 Strong DEBUT submissions will demonstrate a mastery of analytical and design skills and capabilities; the ability to manage the product development process; the ability to work effectively in teams; and technical communication skills.
 The submitted project is judged on the significance of the problem being addressed, the impact of proposed solution on potential users and clinical care, the innovative design, a working prototype, the market potential, the economic feasibility, and patentability.
-More than twenty universities compete in DEBUT challenge annually for up to $20,000, for instance, Columbia, Cornell, and Johns Hopkins.
+More than twenty universities compete in the DEBUT challenge annually for up to $20,000, including Columbia and Johns Hopkins universities.

 Our project team is comprised of three subteams: the Phase I Team, the Phase II Team, and the Operations Team.